A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic

-The proof of soundness has been mechanically checked in the proof assistant Abella~\cite{Baelde14} using the two-level logic approach~\cite{GacMilNad12} to reason about the $\pi$-calculus semantics specified in \lProlog~\cite{NadMil88}.
-The proof of soundness proceeds by induction on the structure of the logical formulae in the definition of logical equivalence.
+The proof of soundness has been mechanically checked in the proof assistant Abella \cite{Baelde14} using the two-level logic approach~\cite{GacMilNad12} to reason about the $\pi$-calculus semantics specified in \lProlog~\cite{NadMil88}.
+The proof of soundness proceeds by induction on the structure of formulae.
 An explanation of the soundness proof and mechanisation we defer until Section~\ref{sec:abella}.

 The proof of completeness is explained in detail in Section~\ref{sec:complete}.
 Before providing proofs, we provide examples demonstrating the implications of Theorems~\ref{theorem:sound} and~\ref{theorem:complete}.
 Due to soundness, if two processes are bisimilar, we cannot find a distinguishing formula that holds for one process but does not hold for the other process.
-Due to completeness, if it is impossible to prove that two process are open bisimilar, then we can construct a distinguishing formula that holds for one process but does not hold for the other process.
-Thus \OM\ formulae can be used to certify when two processes are not open bisimilar.
+Due to completeness, if two process are not open bisimilar, then we can construct a distinguishing formula that holds for one process but does not hold for the other process.
+Thus \OM\ formulae can be used as a certificate that can be presented as efficiently checkable evidence to explain why two processes are not open bisimilar.